Marketing & Conversion Colors: The Science of High-Converting Design

 Reducing Decision Fatigue with Minimal Palettes

-More colors = more cognitive load.
+More colors means more cognitive load.

 The 3-Color Rule

-Most high-converting pages use only:
+Most high-converting pages use:

 BackgroundSupport colorAction color